 The Directors are responsible for ensuring the annual report and financial statements are made available on a website.
 Financial statements are published on the Group's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
-The maintenance and integrity of the Group's website is the responsibility of the Directors' responsibility also extends to the ongoing integrity of the financial statements contained therein.
+The maintenance and integrity of the Group's website is the responsibility of the Directors.
+The Directors' responsibility also extends to the ongoing integrity of the financial statements contained therein.
+The Group's compliance with the Combined Code on Corporate Governance is set out on page 17.